koushikgurijala/robotshop-v2/mockitoApp/README.md

 * ➡️ Secrets ➡️ Actions, then
 * ➡️ Add a secret and name it **SONAR_TOKEN** and in the value field paste the **token** obtained from the above(2nd) step

+5. **OTHER METHOD FOR SONARQUBE INTEGRATION**
+* ➡️ Please refer https://github.com/telus/security/tree/main/tools/sonarqube#readme for an other method of integrating SONAR with your projects

-5. **Request Google Cloud COE Team for creation of Google Artifact Registry (This is needed for storing your Build artifacts)**
+6. **Request Google Cloud COE Team for creation of Google Artifact Registry (This is needed for storing your Build artifacts)**
 * ➡️ Identify a project name, Ex: trianngulum-ctv for this app
 * ➡️ Identiy a location or obtain the location from the Google Cloud COE ex: us-central1 or multi-region
 * ➡️ Identify a name for the repository and type (maven, gradle, docker etc).
 It is maven for this project and name is mockitodemoapp